HCL-TECH-SOFTWARE/domino-linux/docs/index.md

 </details>

 ## Background
 The system requirements for HCL Domino include RHEL/CentOS and SUSE because those are the releases that HCL has tested (aka "certified") to run on.
 However, HCL Domino will run on other distributions if a certain minimum criteria is met.
-This repository is documenting which flavours of Linux is running on and what customers have to be aware of.
+This repository is documenting which flavours of Linux customers have reported to be running HCL Domino on and what to be aware of.

 ## HCL Domino Compatibility
 This table provides the collective knowledge of which distribution are known to be working with a Domino version.